 First thing first, Ethereum and Ether are different, even though it may deceive you and force you to think they are similar.
-If someone has read my previous detailed write-up on Ethereum, it is easy to understand the key difference between the two.
+If someone has Best Ethereum [ETH] Wallets To Use In 2019, it is easy to understand the key difference between the two.

 For all those who have not, here is the link to the article: Ethereum Cryptocurrency: Everything A Beginner Needs To Know

 Difference Between Ethereum & Ether

 To put it in the simplest of terms, Ethereum is a blockchain-based platform and Ether is the cryptocurrency that actually is the fuel of this blockchain based platform.
 I know some of you might not agree with me and say that Ethereum is listed as Ethereum on the CoinMarketCap.

 Yeah! that’s true but that is just a denomination which is sometimes or rather mostly used synonymously with the name ‘Ether’, which creates unnecessary confusion.

 Now that you know a bit about their differences let’s move ahead and dive into specifics of both of them.

 Vitalik Buterin a Russian programmer and a college dropout from the University of Waterloo invented Ethereum in mid-2013.

 Vitalik presented the Ethereum white paper in 2014 at the North American Bitcoin Conference in Miami, USA.

 Ethereum is a new platform for writing autonomous smart contracts and decentralized apps which are self-executed when certain coded conditions are met.